aborroy/alfresco-ubuntu-installer/README.md

 ## Overview

 This project provides a collection of bash scripts to automate the installation and configuration of Alfresco Content Services on Ubuntu 22.04/24.04 LTS.
-The scripts are designed to be:

-- **Idempotent** - Safe to run multiple times without causing errors
-- **Configurable** - All settings externalized to configuration files
-- **Secure** - Credentials auto-generated, no hardcoded passwords
-- **Production-ready** - Proper systemd services, health checks, and logging

 ## Deployment Options